-If you are someone who loves to go to garage sales, you'll know that old dishes and stemware are usually included at these sales.
+If you are someone who loves to go to garage sales, you'll know that old dishes and stemware are usually included.
 So, there's no need in using a family heirloom to make vintage crafts.
 The tutorial for making this beautiful tiered serving plate can be found at sewcountrychick.

 3. Lace Brooches

-Wear a lace brooch, they you have crafted, casually with jeans or formally with dress-up clothes.
+Wear a lace brooch that you have crafted casually with jeans or formally with dress-up clothes.
 You'll see how easy these lace brooches are to make by going to the Created in AWE site.

 4. Vintage Folk Art Pumpkins